codeblick/shopware-6-demo/Readme.md

 # codeblick/shopware-6-demo

-This image is based on the codeblick/shopware-6:php-8.0 image.
+This docker image is based on the codeblick/shopware-6:php-8.0 image.

 ## Supported tags

+Newer versions will be added automatically, so this list is probably not complete.

 - v6.4.2.1
+- v6.4.2.0
+- v6.4.1.2
+- v6.4.1.1
+- v6.4.1.0

 ## Environment variables